-- An appeal against a decision of the Minister or Housing SA (under the Community Housing Providers (National Law) (South Australia) Act) must be lodged within one month of the date of the decision.
+An appeal against a decision of the Minister for Human Services or the South Australian Housing Trust must be lodged within one month of the date of the decision.

-- An appeal against a decision of a Registrar (under the Community Housing Providers (National Law) (South Australia) Act must be lodged within 14 days of the decision
+An appeal against a decision of a Registrar must be lodged within 14 days of the decision.

 Some registered housing cooperatives and housing associations have not yet transitioned to the National Law and continue to be regulated by the SA Cooperative and Community Housing Act 1991.